-So let's say that your professor wants you to format in MLA style, and you have no idea how to do it.
+Let's say your professor wants you to format in MLA style, and you have no idea how to do it.
 Where do you start?
 And why do you need to use a format anyway?

 There are a few reasons why professors ask you to use a specific format.
 One reason is to provide consistency between papers while grading.
-Could you imagine what it would be like to grade 150 papers, and every single one is formatted differently?
+Can you imagine what it would be like to grade 150 papers, and every single one is formatted differently?
 It would take them quite a bit of time to grade your paper!
-On top of that, they may be looking for specific things like citations, page numbers, certain paragraphs or names - and using a consistent format helps them easily find what they looking for quickly and easily, resulting in a faster grade for you!
+On top of that, they may be looking for specific things like citations, page numbers, certain paragraphs or names, etc., and using a consistent format helps them find what they looking for quickly and easily, resulting in a faster grade for you!

-Another reason to learn a format is that it is getting you ready for upper division classes in your major and maybe even graduate school, if you decide to go that far!
-It's worth noting that every discipline has it's own formatting style preference and learning a basic style like MLA, APA or Chicago will give you a basic understanding of how basic style rules can work, and in turn, it will be much easier to learn a new style.
+Another reason to learn a format is to prepare you for upper-division classes in your major.
+It's worth noting that every discipline has its formatting style preference, and learning a citation style like MLA, APA, or Chicago will give you an understanding of how basic style rules work.

-Your paper should be written using a standard sheet of paper (8.5x11 inch) using a common font such as Times New Roman.
-Some professors may ask for a specific font, but Times New Roman is the most commonly accepted font.
+Your paper should be written using a standard (8.5x11 inch) sheet of paper with a common font such as Times New Roman.
+Some professors may request a different font, but Times New Roman is the most commonly accepted.

-The entire document should be double spaced, including the header and bibliography.
-You can easily double space a paper by highlighting the entire document, then holding down the ctrl button on your keyboard and pressing the 2 (ctrl + 2).
+The entire document should be double-spaced, including the header and bibliography.
+You can easily double-space a paper by highlighting the entire document, then pressing the Ctrl button on your keyboard and pressing the 2 (Ctrl + 2).

-Margins on the sides, top and bottom of the page are 1 inch.
-The only exception is with the page number and your name in the header, which is 1/2 inch from the top of the page.
+Margins on the page's sides, top, and bottom are 1 inch.
+The only exception is with the page number and your name on the right-hand side of the header, which is 1/2 inch from the top of the page.

-So now that you've read this far and have an idea of what you need to do, there is a big shortcut you can use.
-Word has a few templates for a variety of paper formats, including MLA.
-APA and others.
-To locate these templates, under file select 'new' then type MLA in the search box.
+Now that you've read this far and have an idea of what you need to do, there is a big shortcut you can use.
+Word has a few templates for various paper formats, including MLA, APA, and others.
+To locate these templates, select 'new' under file and type MLA in the search box.
 Then select the template you wish to use.
-Download the word document to your computer, then open the template, and begin typing.
+Download the Word document to your computer, open the template, and begin typing.